 When Will an Insurance Company Deny a Claim in Maryland?

-Our injury lawyers will look carefully at your documents to find out if the insurer misled you.
+Our Maryland car accident attorneys will look carefully at your documents to find out if the insurer misled you.

 The insurance company may claim you had insufficient coverage.
 However, Maryland law sets out the minimum liability coverage as $30,000 for bodily injury per person, $60,000 bodily injury per accident; and $15,000 property damage.